Glossary of CTRP Terms

 Treatment - Protocol designed to evaluate one or more interventions for treating a disease, syndrome or condition.
 (Source: Protocol Registration System Information)

-Trial type - Nature of the investigation that includes interventional, observational and expanded access studies (Source: Protocol Registration System Information)
+Trial type - Nature of the investigation that includes interventional, non-interventional (observational and ancillary/correlative), and expanded access studies.

-Update - Updates are defined as \changes to the protocol that do not substantively affect the scientific conduct of the study, the study design, and/or the sites in which patients are being enrolled on the trial, i.e, all changes to the protocol that do not fall into the definition of amendments.
+Update - Changes to the protocol that do not substantively affect the scientific conduct of the study, the study design, and/or the sites in which patients are being enrolled on the trial (e.g., all changes to the protocol that do not fall into the definition of amendments).